 What the law actually says

-Under current UK regulations, “alcohol-free” means no more than 0.05% ABV.
-“De-alcoholised” covers drinks up to 0.5% ABV.
-“Low-alcohol” stretches up to 1.2% ABV.
-These definitions were set decades ago and are now out of step with virtually every other major market.
+Here’s where alcohol-free beer UK law gets confusing.
+Government guidance from the Department of Health recommends that ‘alcohol-free’ should mean no more than 0.05% ABV.
+‘De-alcoholised’ covers up to 0.5% ABV, while the low alcohol beer definition stretches to 1.2% ABV.
+These labels were set decades ago and are now out of step with virtually every other major market.

 In the EU, the US, Germany, Australia, and most of the rest of the world, beers up to 0.5% ABV can be labelled alcohol-free.
-The UK is the outlier, not the standard.
-This means a beer legally sold as “alcohol-free” in Berlin or New York has to be labelled “de-alcoholised” in Britain, even though it’s the same liquid.
+The UK’s voluntary guidance is the outlier, not the standard.
+A beer legally sold as “alcohol-free” in Berlin or New York has to be labelled “de-alcoholised” in Britain under the guidance, even though it’s the same liquid and UK law doesn’t consider it alcohol.

 The science: your body barely notices

-Your liver processes roughly 10 grams of alcohol per hour.
-That means it clears the alcohol from a 0.5% pint in about 16 minutes.
+Your liver processes roughly 7 grams of alcohol per hour, about one standard drink.
+That means it clears the alcohol from a 0.5% pint in around 20 minutes.
 You physically cannot drink 0.5% beer fast enough to build up alcohol in your system.
 Your body neutralises it faster than it arrives.

 This isn’t theoretical.
-A 2012 study gave 67 participants 1.5 litres of 0.4% beer to drink within one hour.
-The highest blood alcohol concentration recorded was 0.0056%, which is below the threshold for any measurable impairment and well within the range your body produces naturally through digestion.
+A 2012 forensic study had 78 participants drink 1.5 litres of 0.41% beer within one hour.
+Of the 67 who produced usable results, only 20 showed any detectable blood alcohol at all.
+The highest concentration recorded was a barely-detectable trace, well below the threshold for any measurable impairment.

 Can you drive after a 0.5% beer?